“Do not quench the Spirit“

-A dynamic move of the Spirit of God may be perceived as a threat to some people in the church.
+A dynamic move of God’s Spirit may be perceived as a threat to some people in the church.
 Lacking understanding, they will reject any proposal outside their comfort zone.

 Christians need to be careful about limiting the ministry of the Spirit in the local assembly.
-To put out the flame of a manifestation of the Spirit is to interfere in what God is doing.
-Either we yield to the work of the Spirit or we extinguish His work.
+To put out the flame of a manifestation of the Spirit is to interfere with what God is doing.
+Either we yield to the work of the Spirit, or we extinguish His work.
 Those are the alternatives.
 We can grieve the Spirit as well as quenching the Spirit (Ephesians 4:30).

-If you are hindering the work of your local church, you may be suppressing what the Spirit is doing.
-Do you take the negative position on most things?
-Are you on the negative side of every positive issue and on the positive side over every negative issue?
+If you are hindering your local church’s work, you may be suppressing what the Spirit is doing.
+Do you take a negative position on most things?
+Are you on the negative side of every positive issue and the positive side of every negative issue?
 It is incumbent upon Spirit-filled believers to be on the side of the ministry of the Spirit in the local church.